andytudhope/africa/docs/soul/bursts.md

 What was said on [Beams](../beams) applies equally here.
 Please stop for a moment and focus on your breath.
 Allow yourself to sink into the silence between each impulse.
 Let your attention return to its seat in your heart.

-If you know what it is, please do _wudu_ and consider reading <a href="https://quran.com/56/57-96" target="_blank" rel="noopener noreferrer">this section of the Qur'an</a> before scrolling down the page.

 <img src="/assets/images/shahada.jpg" class="center-img" />

 ---